Family Law Advice and Covid-19

 How We Work With You →

-Beyond the first meeting, communications take place pretty much just as they would have done before the lockdown: you will be able to reach all relevant members of FLiP by telephone and by email.
+Beyond the first meeting, communications take place pretty much just as they would have done before the lockdowns: you will be able to reach all relevant members of FLiP by telephone and by email.
 If any further meetings are required, they will be conducted by way of video conferencing.

 Dealing with emails and documents: